learn-co-curriculum/sinatra-restful-routes-readme/README.md

 ## Overview

-In this lesson we'll explain the benefits of RESTfil routes and how they provide a design pattern that allows for easy data manipulation.
+In this lesson we'll explain the benefits of RESTful routes and how they provide a design pattern that allows for easy data manipulation.

 ## Objectives
 + Explain the concept of RESTful routes